garystafford/twelve-labs-opensearch-demo/README.md

 - Python 3.12+
 - AWS credentials
 - Amazon OpenSearch Serverless collection
+- Docker as an alternative to AWS for OpenSearch
 - TwelveLabs API key

 Have the following environment variables ready for Notebook: